-Some said Mimi’s momma never cast a shadow in her own kitchen; her husband and double first cousin, John Thomas Sparks spoiled her to death I’ve been told.
-But she always had good help; they taught my Mimi how to make biscuits light as a feather, corn sticks fit for the King of England, how to wring a chickens neck, pluck it and steam it to perfection- serve it with southern grown rice speckled green with fresh thyme and swimming in new butter, and the making of iced tea.
-One of my uncles owned an Ice House- so you know we know.
-Well, you had to start with a sugar syrup.
-Don’t listen to anyone who ever tells you differently- sweet tea wasn’t worth drinking if you didn’t start with a sugar syrup.
-White Cane sugar, from sugar cane grown in Alabama, then refined.
-Start a pitcher of sweet tea with straight sugar and that sugar just sank to the bottom of the pitcher and sulks.
+Hattie LaVada never cast a shadow in her own kitchen; I’ve been told her husband and double first cousin, John Thomas Sparks spoiled her to death, most especially with Good Household Help; the cooks taught my Mimi how to make Biscuits light as a feather, Corn Sticks fit for the King of England, how to wring a chickens neck, then pluck, brine, steam it to perfection- then serve it with southern grown Rice speckled green with fresh Thyme, swimming in Lemon Butter; and of course the making of Sweet Tea.
+One of my uncles owned an Ice House- so you know we know how to ice it down.
+Well, you start with a Sugar Syrup.
+Don’t listen to anyone who ever tells you differently- Sweet Tea isn’t worth drinking if you don’t start with a Sugar Syrup.
+White Cane sugar, from sugar cane grown in Alabama, then refined is just the start… Make a pitcher of Tea with straight sugar and that sugar just sinks to the bottom of the pitcher and sulks.

 There are lots of recipes for Southern Sweet Tea but if they don’t start with a sugar syrup?
 Find another one.
-I married a man who was raised on sweet tea but prefers ‘unsweet’– he’s one of those purists- yet in restaurants all over the South, the waitresses now know to ask ‘sweet or unsweet’?
+I married a man who was raised on sweet tea but prefers ‘unsweet’– like some…he’s a purist.
+In restaurants all over the South, the waitresses ask ‘Sweet or Unsweet’?
 I’ll not venture to guess why this is- but I suspect it’s an influx of Yankees.
-I rarely make sweet tea just for myself- unless I know that’s what some of my guests will drink.
-I will admit that there is a mint infused sugar syrup with my name on it in the refrigerator.
-Now, let me tell you how I first observed the ‘appreciation’ of sweet tea.
+I rarely make Sweet Tea just for myself- yet if I know some of my guests will want it, I make it.
+I will admit that there is a Fresh Mint Infused Sugar Syrup with my name on it in the refrigerator, and hopefully I’ll have some fancy ice cubes to dress it up!
+Now, let me tell you how I first observed the ‘Romance’ of Sweet Tea.

 Mrs.Roberts was fixing his tea while we played.
-I heard her setting out some glasses and opening bottles.
-She poured herself a long tall glass from Mr. Robert’s pitcher- she was stirring it with an iced teaspoon, she took a long drink of it-humming to herself.
-We girls were having a good time- when all of the sudden, Mrs. Roberts broke out in song- ‘Summer Time…and the livin’ is easy…’ She paused profoundly, like she was thinking about it long and hard- then she sang out even louder…‘Fish! are jumpin’! and the cotton is High!’
-Swinging her head around and smacking her lips, with that perfect shade of pink… Mr. Roberts came home from out of town.
-Roxanne hung back- ‘shh…watch!…’ Mrs. Roberts was swayin’ her hips and singin’- it was actually pretty good.
-She was no Ella Fitzgerald but had the moves down pat.
+I heard her opening bottles and setting out some glasses, filling the pitcher with ice.
+She poured herself a long tall glass from Mr. Robert’s pitcher.
+Stirring it with a long iced teaspoon, she took a generous drink of it-humming to herself.
+All of the sudden, Mrs. Roberts broke out in song- ‘Summer Time…and the livin’ is easy…’ She paused profoundly, like she was thinking about the song long and hard, took another long sip leaning back- Then, whew!
+She dipped down and sang even louder…‘Fish! are jumpin’! and the Cotton is High!’
+Swinging her head around; smacking her lips, with that perfect shade of red lipstick… My Momma never did that when she made our Iced Tea!
+Mr. Roberts came home from out of town.
+Roxanne hung back- ‘Shh…watch!…’ Mrs. Roberts was swayin’ her hips and singin’- it was actually pretty good.
+She was no Ella Fitzgerald but Roxanne’s momma had the moves down pat.
 Mr. Roberts apparently liked it.
-He picked her up by her waist and swung her around and said ‘Honey, I’m just dyin’ for a glass of that sweet tea!’….
+He picked Mrs. Roberts up by her waist and swung her around and said ‘Honey, I’m just dyin’ for a glass of that sweet tea!’….